gsisinna/gsisinna/README.md

 ## About Me

 🔭 I’m currently immersed in the world of Robotics, exploring its vast dimensions and pushing the boundaries of what's possible.

-🌱 Currently on a learning journey with ROS 2, diving deep into Gazebo for robotics simulations, mastering the art of modeling, and incorporating CI/CD testing for robust development practices.

 💬 Ask me about anything related to robotics, bionics, simulations, or CI/CD testing; I'm always up for engaging conversations.